monsoonmaelstrom/book2/book2.md

 “No. Giorgi.
 He confirms Iverson has Hazel and Davy and says he’s following them on the Great Western Way.
 He wants me to send Gavin and Peter after him.
 And we’re supposed to feed the owl.”

-“Always knew I liked him,” Alex says, grinning.
+“Always knew I liked him,” Alex remarks, grinning.
 “Good.
-Now when Hazel and Davy get themselves out, they’ll have backup.”
+Now when Hazel and Davy get themselves out, they’ll have help.”

 “What the hell do we feed an owl?”
+I wonder.

 ### 45 - All Apologies